willstepp/writings/aria/aria.md

 He held his breath as he started the program with a test JPG, his cat Myshkin when he was just born, asleep on Will's knee.
 The program ran quick.
 Not doing much at this point it was expected.
 He could control what format the final output was.
 He went through sound and video.
 Both came out like noise, a jumbled chaotic mess.
 And yet, he had done it.
 It worked, somewhat.

 Will sat back in his chair.
 The cat rose from behind the computer and bowed in front of Will, wanting to be petted.
 Will stroked his neck and ears.
 Myshkin closed his eyes with pleasure.

+“He lived in a world of blue grass and green skies.”